Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Integer Type.md

 An integer literal can be constructed with decimal notation, octal notation, and hexadecimal notation.

-Integer literals constructed with decimal notation may be written as follows.
+Integer literals constructed with decimal notation can be written as follows.

 ```Clean
 // Language: Clean